 What is Campaign Lab?

-We are a community of community of politically-minded progressive data scientists, developers and campaigners who are working together to build new election tools and change the way we think about and understand political election campaigning.
+We are a community of politically-minded progressive data scientists, researchers and campaigners who are working together to develop innovative election tools and improve the way we analyse and understand campaigning.

 What are we doing?

 Campaign Lab brings together campaigners, developers and data scientists from across the progressive spectrum in regular Hack Days and Hack Nights.
 We're working to build a network of people committed to a new culture of campaign innovation and experimentation.

 Researching how AI will impact Campaigning

 AI is transforming how we live and work.
 We are interested in exploring how this is likely to affect campaigning both in elections and more broadly.
 We'll be maintaining a crowdsourced Handbook on AI & Campaigning, Running trainings for organisations looking to use these new tools and looking at what tools could be built for campaigners.